Taskbar

-A taskbar is an element of a graphical user interface which has various purposes.
-It typically shows which programs are currently running.
+The taskbar is a graphical user interface element that has been part of Microsoft Windows since Windows 95, displaying and facilitating switching between running programs.
+The taskbar and the associated Start Menu were created and named in 1993 by Daniel Oran, a program manager at Microsoft who had previously collaborated on great ape language research with the behavioral psychologist B.F.
+Skinner at Harvard.

+The taskbar is an exemplar of a category of always-visible graphical user interface elements that provide access to fundamental operating system functions and information.
+At the time of its introduction in 1995, the taskbar was unique among such elements because it provided the user with a means of switching between running programs through a single click of the pointing device.

-The specific design and layout of the taskbar varies between individual operating systems, but generally assumes the form of a strip located along one edge of the screen.
-On this strip are various icons which correspond to the windows open within a program.
-Clicking these icons allow the user to easily switch between programs or windows, with the currently active program or window usually appearing differently from the rest.
-In more recent versions of operating systems, users can also "pin" programs or files so that they can be accessed quickly, often with a single click.
-Due to its prominence on the screen, the taskbar usually also has a notification area, which uses interactive icons to display real-time information about the state of the computer system and some of the programs active on it.
+Since the introduction of Windows 95, other operating systems have incorporated graphical user interface elements that closely resemble the taskbar or have similar features.
+The designs vary, but generally include a strip along one edge of the screen.
+Icons or textual descriptions on this strip correspond to open windows.
+Clicking the icons or text enables the user to easily switch between windows, with the active window often appearing differently from the others on the strip.
+In some versions of recent operating systems, users can "pin" programs or files to this strip for quick access.
+In many cases, there is also a notification area, which includes interactive icons that display real-time information about the computer system and some of the running programs.

-With the rapid development of operating systems and graphical user interfaces in general, more OS-specific elements have become integrated into and become key elements of the taskbar.
+With the rapid evolution of operating systems and graphical user interfaces, items that are native to each operating system have been included in the various designs.

-Early implementations
+Antecedents

 Windows 1.0

 Windows 1.0, released in 1985, features a horizontal bar located at the bottom of the screen where running programs reside when minimized (referred to as "iconization" at the time), represented by icons.
 A window can be minimized by double-clicking its title bar, dragging it onto an empty spot on the bar, or by issuing a command from one of its menus.
 A minimized window is restored by double-clicking its icon or dragging the icon out of the bar.

 The bar features multiple slots for icons and expands vertically to provide the user with more rows as more slots are needed.
 Its color is the same as that of the screen background, which can be customized.
 Minimized windows can be freely placed in any of the empty slots.
 Program windows cannot overlap the bar unless maximized.

 The Start button did not make an appearance in these early implementations of the taskbar, and would be introduced at a much later date with the release of Windows 95.